scaleoutsean/eseries-santricity-collector/README.md

 | AI/Analytics integration | Out-of-box | Weak |
 | User effort | Moderate | Low |

-Please pay attention to the last row: ESC users will likely have to figure some things out on their own.
-A small upgrade to this or that part may break something, or some of the many gathered configuration details may stop being gathered after a SANtricy upgrade (or, current code may not work well with your old SANtricity 11.80).
+Please pay attention to last row: ESC users have to be ready to do more on their own: whether it's troubleshooting or setup:

+- As ESC collects (at least) 5 times more information than EPA 3, any chyange may break something else
+- For the same reason, ESC is more sensitive to any API changes.
+Don't be surprised if you see a measurement stop receiving updates after a SANtricity upgrade, and don't be surprised if the bug remains unfixed because no one who reads issues has the hardware and the SANtricity version to duplicate and fix the problem

+Unfortunately, that's the reality.

 ## Features